-In terms of profit growth, however, most companies have plateaued in recent years, including names like Norton, Trend Micro, and AVG.
-While IBM has shown a noticeable rise in profit in the past five years, the antivirus market is now taken up with free solutions like Microsoft Security Essentials and Avast Free, which collectively make up 30% of the market.
+In terms of profit growth, however, most companies have plateaued in recent years, including names like Norton and Trend Micro.
+While IBM has shown a noticeable rise in profit in the past five years, the antivirus market is now taken up with free solutions like Microsoft Security Essentials, which collectively make up 30% of the market.

 Thankfully, antivirus programs are good at their job.
 Many antivirus tests check for protection against:

 - Zero-day attacks (viruses taking advantage of security holes before they are discovered and patched)

 - Web and email threats

 Popular options like Bitdefender and Avira often combat as much as 100% against these attacks.
 Plus, most antivirus programs can run discreetly in the background without affecting the machine’s performance.